scala/scala3/docs/docs/reference/changed/structural-types.md

 Previously, Scala supported structural types by means of reflection.
 This is problematic on other platforms, because Scala's reflection is JVM-based.
-Consequently, Scala.js and Scala.native don't dupport structural types fully.
+Consequently, Scala.js and Scala.native don't support structural types fully.
 The reflction based implementation is also needlessly restrictive, since it rules out other implementation schemes.
 This makes structural types unsuitable for e.g. modelling rows in a database, for which they would otherwise seem to be an ideal